10up/ElasticPress/.github/ISSUE_TEMPLATE.md

-Did you search for similar issues before submitting this one (Yes/No)?
+Did you search for similar issues before submitting this one?

-Is this a bug, question or feature request:
+Is this a bug, question or feature request?

 Describe the issue you encountered: